-For a simple preview of how java developers do this one can take this simple test of wrapping a Java class with a MOVIE representation and to wrap this take another Class called MOVIEWRAPPER.
+For a simple preview of how Java developers do, it can take a simple test to cover the Java class with a movie representation and to apply it wrapped in another class called MOVIEWRAPPER.
 Now check it out in the image below.

 Now have a look at Movie Wrapper in the images below

 After coding for the wrapper and Wrapped object with the given article, Movie and Movie wrapper classes as defined earlier a java programmer has to convert a collection of these into a collection of other.
-Programmers need to make an approach for converting a collection of Movie objects into a collection of Moviewrapper objects to perform on the Movie objects’ source collection and add each one to Moviewrapper objects collection.
+Programmers need to make a plan for converting a collection of Movie objects into a collection of Moviewrapper objects to perform on the Movie objects source collection and add each one to Moviewrapper objects collection.

 Conversion Of Wrapped Objects In To Wrapper Objects As Discussed